Hajj Pilgrimage Fast Facts

 January 12, 2006 - A stampede kills at least 363 people.
 The stampede, like others in the past, happens during the stone-throwing ritual in which the pilgrims stone a symbolic devil.

 September 11, 2015 - Days before the start of the Hajj, a construction crane crashes through the roof of the Grand Mosque in Mecca, killing 107 people.
-At least 238 others suffered injuries when a powerful storm toppled the crane, according to the nation's civil defense authorities.
+At least 238 others suffer injuries when a powerful storm topples the crane, according to the nation's civil defense authorities.
 The Grand Mosque is the largest in the world and surrounds the Kaaba.

 September 24, 2015 - During the annual Hajj pilgrimage, a stampede kills more than 700 people and injures nearly 900 others, according to state media.
 The incident occurs during the ritual known as "stoning the devil" in the tent city of Mina.